 A lack of international and craft beer is more than made up for in flavour varieties, using some interesting choices of locally-sourced ingredients.
-As well as honey beer, a fairly typical flavour variety, you can find the likes of quinoa, coca leaves, chilli and even cactus-flavoured beer.
-Now some of these certainly went down smoother than others – the cactus was particularly sharp, excuse the pun – but it was interesting to see the innovative use of local and cheap-to-supply ingredients to add a splash of flavour and taste exploration to beer in Bolivia.
+As well as honey beer, a fairly typical flavour variety, in a Bolivian beer fridge you can find the likes of quinoa, coca leaves, chilli and even cactus-flavoured beer.

 On top of some curious choices for flavour, Bolivia is also home to a particularly interesting beer, Bi-cervecina from the brand El Inca.
-This incredibly sweet dark beer is common to find across the country, and at only 3% ABV, presents a very different dimension to the beer market in Bolivia.
+This incredibly sweet dark beer is common to find across the country, and at only 3% ABV, presents a very different dimension to the Bolivian beer market.

 Sticking with the theme of high energy, the local brewery in the Potosí region, Potosina, offers a nutritious alcohol-free malt drink with ‘flavour and energy for all the family’.
 Upon launching back in only 2016, the target was stated as predominantly children and people who are either sporty or ill – thus many adverts and billboards are associated with supplying energy for a full school day, homework or leading an active lifestyle (think Shredded Wheat style).

 That’s it for this time!
-Up next is Peru, land of the Incas and home to one of South America’s most famous beers, Cusqueña.
+Up next is a discussion of beer in Peru, land of the Incas and home to one of South America’s most famous beers, Cusqueña.